Armour in Texts

 - Various, Inventories of the Tower of London (England, +XIIII): Lists of equipment held in, acquired by, and distributed from the Tower of London in the fourteenth century.
 Anglicized summary and partial transcription in Thom Richardson, The medieval inventories of the Tower armouries 1320–1410.
 PhD thesis, University of York (http://etheses.whiterose.ac.uk/3919/)

 - Various, Great Wardrobe Accounts of Edward III (England, +XIIII): Lists of materials used to construct garments for Edward III and his court survive in archives and give a very precise understanding of the amounts and types of cloth, cotton, and thread required for specific items.
 Among other things, they show that cloth and cloth-covered armours were part of the world of luxury textiles, alongside banners, tents, dragons’ heads, and other delights.
-A transcription of accounts from the 1340s, complete with the original abbreviations, was published in Sir Nicholas Harris Nicholas, “Observations on the Institution of the Most Noble Order of the Garter,” Archaeologia: or, Miscellaneous tracts Relating to Antiquity xxi (1846) pp. 1-163 (available on the Hathi Trust); Latinists who don’t often work with medieval abbreviated texts will want a copy of Cappelli’s Dizionario di Abbreviature nearby.
+A transcription of accounts from the 1340s, complete with the original abbreviations, was published in Sir Nicholas Harris Nicholas, “Observations on the Institution of the Most Noble Order of the Garter,” Archaeologia: or, Miscellaneous tracts Relating to Antiquity xxi (1846) pp. 1-163 (available on the Hathi Trust and on Google Books); Latinists who don’t often work with medieval abbreviated texts will want a copy of Cappelli’s Dizionario di Abbreviature nearby.
 (Or use the online edition of the introductory essay and the individual entries).

 - Various, Archive of Francesco di Marco Datini (France and Italy, +XIV): Descriptions of arms and armour owned, bought, and sold by a merchant from Prato.
 Datini’s archive is very large and very detailed, and few of the documents relating to armour have been transcribed and published, but a French summary of some of the Italian documents by Robert Brun was published in 1951.
 Link.